 - Click on the name of an employee.

-- Select System roles → User and click Setup permissions.
+- Select User roles → User and click Setup permissions.

 - Select the Workflows section in the list on the left and specify the actions allowed for the employee.